SERG-Delft/oopp/assignments/git/index.md

 While the team repository will contain a template project for your application, your personal is empty.
 Use your personal repository for the assignment.

-To complete this assignment, just complete all instructions below.
+To complete this assignment, just follow all [instructions][instructions].
-You do not need to upload anything to Brightspace, just make sure your changes have been uploaded (pushed) to your GitLab repository.
+You do not need to upload anything to Brightspace, just make sure your changes have been uploaded (pushed) to your personal Git repository.
-Your TA will checkout your repository and will see that you have completed the assignment.
+Your TA will verify from your repository that you have completed the assignment.

-## Instructions

-{: .caution}
-Work on this page has not finished yet.
-Expect completion in the first weeks of the course.
+[instructions]: {{site.baseUrl}}/assignments/git/instructions